 With an altitude of 2298 Mts, Munsiyari is often known as Little Kashmir, thanks to its exquisite views!
 With the Panchachuli (literally meaning 5 peaks) Peaks forming the star attraction of the backdrop, resembling chimneys in the sky, the virgin environs of the valley will keep you mesmerized.

-This is one place where offbeat is the definition and the isolation is the goal.
-While previously, this extreme corner of the state was restricted, thanks to its location along the border, Munsiyari is gaining popularity with seekers of the wild and is truly the poster-child for Kumaon region.
+This is one place where offbeat is the definition, and the isolation is the goal.
+While previously, this extreme corner of the state was restricted, thanks to its location along the border, Munsiyari is gaining popularity with seekers of the wild and is truly the poster-child for the Kumaon region.

 Also, the months of March and April, the entire forest turns red – thanks to the magnanimous Rhododendron flowers of the region.

 There are quite a few camping options available, as this place is a trekker’s delight and is the base for many beautiful treks.
 Also, there are a few budget guesthouses available with limited capacity.
 So if you’re traveling, be well prepared with your own camping gear!

 You’re in luck when it comes to scoring some authentic, hand-woven carpets or getting your hands in some of the finest Himalayan saplings in the main market of the village